maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 documents.
 The main purpose of the interface's ***createDoc*** operation is to allow the service providers to upload these additional Doc documents at a later stage, after a service has already been registered with the MSR.
-It is implemented following the REST methodology using a POST HTTP method.
+It is implemented following the REST methodology, using a POST HTTP method.
 It receives as an input a populated Doc object that contains all the mandatory information, including the applicable registered service Instance ID.
 The MSR will respond with a copy of the Doc object created, including its assigned ID.
 The internal